NCI-CGR/MineSV/README.md

 ### VI.
 Output

-MoCCA-SV has two main outputs: SV calls from each caller, and the union of all callers for each sample along with comparison and annotation information.
+MineSV has two main outputs: SV calls from each caller, and the union of all callers for each sample along with comparison and annotation information.
   1. Each caller run will write to its own directory (e.g. delly run in tumor/normal mode will create and write to a directory called `delly_TN`).
 See the individual callers' documentation for descriptions of output.
   2. Running in callAndAnnotate or callOnly modes will create the directory `compare_and_annotate`.
 This directory contains the files `intrachromosomal_SVs_<sample>`, which contain the superset of SVs from all callers.  *NOTE: this is under development, and inter-chromosomal SVs are being integrated currently.*